SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/HandonsStatic/handonsstatic.md

 ```

-We finally emit the new bytecode.
+We finally emit the new bytecode: it basically emits the bytecode 246 followed by the literal frame offset in which the compiled method is stored.
+A better version should do a bit of validation.

 ```
 EncoderForSistaV1 >> genSendStatic: methodLiteralOffset